StephenMalone99/wad-api-labs-2020/README.md

 ## Features.

-......
-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** ......,

  + Feature 1 - Added Upcoming Movies to the API with Mongo Intergration.
  + Feature 2 - Added Top Rated Movies to the API with Mongo Intergration.